 Spring in Paris Travel Wardrobe

 French girl style.
 The capsule wardrobe.
-The daily uniform.
+The daily uniforms similar to custom uniforms.
 There are oodles of strategies out there for curating your wardrobe, all of which our favorite fashion bloggers have shared with us at length.
 Well, I accidentally discovered what is – IMO – the best ever way to test those mad curation skillz: take a trip.

 I mentioned a couple weeks ago that I’m headed to Paris & London for vacation next month.
 Of course I had to do a closet audit to see how many outfits I could pull off with a) the least amount of clothes possible and b) without buying a ton of new stuff.
 I’ll be gone for 12 days total, but here’s the thing: I’m supremely lazy and I don’t like hauling around a bunch of luggage or waiting at baggage carousels.
 Also, my flight there gets in around 7AM local time and I can’t check into our AirBNB until 3pm.
 I’ll either have to take everything with me while I kill those eight hours, or pay to store it somewhere.
 Hence the challenge – 12 days without any checked luggage.
 I’ve managed to do a full week with a carry-on twice in the last year (New York and Las Vegas), so what’s a few more days?